gjanders/SplunkAdmins/README.md

 There are many potential alerts that might cause an issue so this application has all alerts disabled by default, post-installation once the required macros are configured you can enable the alerts you wish to use and add the required actions

-There are also a few dashboards for investigating indexer performance, heavy forwarder queue usage and data model acceleration issues
+There are also dashboards for investigating indexer performance, heavy forwarder queue usage, data model acceleration issues among other items that may be of interest to a Splunk admin

 Please note that the all alerts & dashboards were tested on Linux-based Splunk infrastructure, with AIX, Linux and Windows forwarders

 If you are running your Splunk enterprise installation on Windows or have customised your installation directory you will need to customise some of the macros such as `splunkadmins_splunkd_source` to point to the correct splunkd log file location

 Also note that this application contains a very large number of alerts which you can use, you may wish to utilise the `allow_skew` in savedsearches.conf to allow the scheduler to balance out the scheduled alerts execution times

+Finally, the application has evolved over the years, more recent releases have resulted in very generic alerts such as `AllSplunkEnterpriseLevel - Splunkd Log Messages Admins Only`, this is designed as a "catch all" to cover many splunkd log messages.
+The older alerts are very specific as the team I worked in was new to Splunk and required a more specific outcome/action based on each alert
+Feel free to use either, and feedback or contributions via github or email are always welcome

 ## Macros - required configuration
 The various saved searches and dashboards use macros within their searches, you will need to update the macros to ensure the searches/dashboards work as expected